On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Theoretical Analysis of Throughput

-where $p_i^{(c)}$ is the probability that an edge carries a failure message in the $i$th iteration given that it is connected to an RE node with collision factor $c$.
+where $p_i^{(c)}$ is the probability that an edge carries a failure message in the $i$th iteration given that it is connected to an RB node with collision factor $c$.
 DE is applicable as ${M}$ and $T \rightarrow \infty $ with $L={M}/T$ kept fixed \cite{ref_liva_toc_2011}.
 Hence the above probability is computed as an infinite summation.

-In the SINR-threshold model, decoding failure happens at an RE node if the SINR of all users who have transmitted in that RE and have not yet been decoded is below the SINR threshold.
-This constitutes a failure message from the RE node~\cite{ref_clazzer_icc_2017}.
-In order to determine $p_i^{(c)}$, any one of the $c$ packets is considered to be a reference packet, which can get decoded with a combination of intra-RE and inter-RE SIC.
-Separating the intra-RE and inter-RE SIC, $p_i^{(c)}$ can be evaluated as
+In the SINR threshold model, decoding failure happens at an RB node if the SINR of all users who have transmitted in that RB and have not yet been decoded is below the SINR threshold.
+This constitutes a failure message from the RB node~\cite{ref_clazzer_icc_2017}.
+In order to determine $p_i^{(c)}$, any one of the $c$ packets is considered to be a reference packet, which can get decoded with a combination of intra-RB and inter-RB SIC.
+Separating the intra-RB and inter-RB SIC, $p_i^{(c)}$ can be evaluated as

-Here, $\theta_r$ denotes the probability that the reference packet gets decoded in the current decoding iteration starting from degree $r$ using only intra-RE SIC, and $\binom{c-1}{r-1} q_i^{r-1} (1 - q_i)^{c-r}$ denotes the probability that the collision factor of the RE node reduces from $c$ to $r$ using only inter-RE SIC \cite{ref_khaleghi_pimrc_2017}.
+Here, $\theta_r$ denotes the probability that the reference packet gets decoded in the current decoding iteration starting from degree $r$ using only intra-RB SIC, and $\binom{c-1}{r-1} q_i^{r-1} (1 - q_i)^{c-r}$ denotes the probability that the collision factor of the RB node reduces from $c$ to $r$ using only inter-RB SIC \cite{ref_khaleghi_pimrc_2017}.
+The evaluation of $\theta_r$ is discussed in Sec.~\ref{sec_thetar}.
 Substituting for $p_i^{(c)} $ from \eqref{eqn_pi_of_c}, we obtain $p_i$ as a function of $q_i$:

-Thus, we need to evaluate $\theta_r$, which we describe in the next subsection.
-We compute $p_i$ and $q_i$ recursively from each other as observed in \eqref{eqn_pi_of_qi} and \eqref{eqn_de_qi}.
-Finally, we will compute the packet loss rate and the throughput using the value of $p_\infty$ obtained from the above recursive equations.
+Thus, we compute the failure probabilities $p_i$ and $q_i$ recursively from each other, as observed in \eqref{eqn_de_qi} and \eqref{eqn_pi_of_qi}.